supukarmin/navigator-languages/readme.md

 */
 ```

+If the browser is really old and there is no chance to get any information, you'll get `undefined`.

 # Why is this needed
 * IE 6 & 7 & 8: Only .systemLanguage, .userLanguage (.language & .languages missing)
 * IE 9 & 10: Only .systemLanguage, .userLanguage, .browserLanguage (.language & .languages missing)